GhassenHafsiaINSAT/RRT_Path_Planning/RRT algorithm/README.md

 ### main.py

-This file (`/path/to/main.py`) uses the RRT algorithm from `RRTbasePY.py` to plan a path in a 2D environment using Pygame for visualization.
+This file (`RRT algorithm\RRT.py`) uses the RRT algorithm from `RRTbasePY.py` to plan a path in a 2D environment using Pygame for visualization.

 - It initializes the RRTMap and RRTGraph classes.
 - Obstacles and map dimensions are defined.